404galore/Wsl-discord-presence/README.md

 # Wsl-discord-presence
-## I will commit once I complete the program
+## I will put everything here when it somwhat works
 this will add configurable discord presence for wsl